grue/gocover-cobertura/README.md

 ## Forked from t-yuki

-This is a **fork** of https://github.com/boumenot/gocover-cobertura.
+This is a temporary **fork** of https://github.com/boumenot/gocover-cobertura.

-At the time of this writing the repository appears to be on *pause* with several outstanding PRs, and forks with interesting contributions.
-This repo consolidates those outstanding forks, and combines them into one repo.

 go tool cover XML (Cobertura) export
 ====================================